kaldi-asr/kaldi/egs/swbd/README.txt

 scripts for a sequence of experiments.

   s3:
-   Adding first version of scripts.
-Only the earliest stages of this are finished.
+   This Switchboard recipe is currently a work in progress, but the parts of it that are there should run, and we are trying to keep the RESULTS file up to date.
-   Note: this is closest to the s3/ scripts for WSJ.
+   Note: this is quite similar to the s3/ recipes for WSJ; the scripts that are invoked are the same, except for the data preparation.

-  s4:
-   This is currently unfinished; I had to commit it due to certain SVN limitations.
-Changing the topology of the silence phones after finding a problem with the transition-probs.